 U.S. Army’s Program Executive Office Ground Combat Systems/U.S. Army's Program Executive Office, Combat Support & Combat Service Support

-With support of DEVCOM/GVSC, VehChain will be transitioned to commercialization and integration through the PEO GCS and/or PEO CS & CSS.
+With support of the U.S. Army SBIR/STTR program, the VehChain solution can be available for transition, commercialization, and integration into military vehicles supported by the PEO GCS and/or PEO CS & CSS.
 The Program Executive Office Ground Combat Systems (PEO GCS) oversees the product management offices responsible for total life cycle management of Army's finest ground systems including Self-Propelled Howitzer System (SPHS), Mounted Armored Vehicles (MAV), Main Battle Tank Systems (MBTS), Stryker Brigade Combat Team (SBCT), Future Battle Platforms (FBT), Maneuver Combat Systems (MCS), and Capability Transition and Product Integration (CTPI).
 The US Army’s Program Executive Office, Combat Support & Combat Service Support (PEO CS & CSS) designs, develops, and delivers essential, affordable capabilities America’s Soldiers need for the 21st Century's diverse mission challenges.
 Main priorities of PEO CS & CSS include tailoring and streamlining, human capital, and fleet management.

 U.S. Army Engineering and Support Center (USACE)